microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/rootDirs.md

 }
 ```

-This does not affect how TypeScript emits the JavaScript, it only emulates the assumption that they will be able to
+This does not affect how TypeScript emits JavaScript, it only emulates the assumption that they will be able to
 work via those relative paths at runtime.